lcscs12345/ncbi-xsl/README.md

     sudo make
     sudo make install

-View INSDseq XML structure (optional) - helps in writing a stylesheet.
+View INSDseq XML structure (optional) - helps in coding a stylesheet.
 10313991.xml is one of the fetched files

     xmlstarlet el 10313991.xml

-Parsing XML with a custom stylesheet, which is suprising simple.
+Parsing XML with a custom stylesheet, which is surprisingly simple to code.
 Output annotation as bed format.

     xsltproc --novalid insdseq2bed.xsl 10313991.xml